-Made at a time when the chief pop cultural preoccupations were space, spies, sex and rebellion, “Barbarella” was an intentional pop-art put-on.
-A sci-fi comic book take on drugs, un-sexy sex, and fashion as fetish.
-It may not be exactly what the 60s looked like, but to a sheltered, catholic pre-teen, “Barbarella” is PRECISELY what the 60s felt like.
+Made at a time when the chief pop-cultural preoccupations were space, spies, sex, and rebellion, Barbarella was an intentional pop-art put-on; a sci-fi comic book spoof of drugs, un-sexy sex, and fashion as fetish.
+It may not be exactly what the '60s looked like, but to a sheltered, Catholic pre-teen, Barbarella is PRECISELY what the '60s felt like.

-Enticed by posters and TV ads that enthusiastically beckoned, “See Barbarella Do Her Thing!”, I went to see “Barbarella” with little knowledge of what to expect.
-You can imagine my thrill and delight when, within the film’s first two minutes, I discovered that Barbarella’s “thing” involved performing a zero-gravity striptease while a tres-groovy theme song rhymed Barbarella with Psychedella on the soundtrack.
+Enticed by posters and TV ads that enthusiastically beckoned, "See Barbarella Do Her Thing!"
+I went to see Barbarella with little knowledge of what to expect.
+So you can imagine my thrill and delight when, within the film's first two minutes, I discovered that Barbarella's "thing" involved performing a zero-gravity striptease while a tres-groovy theme song rhymed Barbarella with Psychedella on the soundtrack.
+WOW!

 PERFORMANCES